GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex4_.md

 Toggle editing
 ```

 - The `Feature properties` window will open on the right hand side.
 On the very top, you can now choose the layer group you want to assign this feature to.
 Choose a meaningful name.
 For the flood polygons, we can simply choose as name "Past flood extent" and for the several critical infrastructure polygons you can either choose "critical infrastructure" or "school"/"water treatment plant" as just an example.
 Click on `Close`.
-If you click on a flood extent polygon and toggle editing you assign it to you layer "Past flood extent" and if you click on a critical infrastrucutre polygon and toggle editing you assign it to you layer "Critical Infrastructure".
+If you click on a flood extent polygon and toggle editing you assign it to you layer "Past flood extent" and if you click on a critical infrastructure polygon and toggle editing you assign it to you layer "Critical Infrastructure".
 Assign now all 6 polygons to the respective layer.

 ```{figure} /fig/en_SMT_ex4_UMAP_assign_layer.PNG